Stochastic PDE representation of random fields for large-scale Gaussian process regression and statistical finite element analysis: Mat ern random fields

-We focus, first, on non-fractional, isotropic, homogeneous random fields and choose the surface~$\set M$ as the domain of the fractional stochastic PDE~\eqref{eq:fracPDE}.
+We focus, first, on non-fractional, isotropic, stationary random fields and choose the surface~$\set M$ as the domain of the stochastic PDE~\eqref{eq:fracPDE}.
 The weak form of the respective first equation in the recursion~\eqref{eq:PDErecursive} is given by